GitHub Agentic Workflows

 • number (optional): Create multiple numbered copies

-• name (optional): Specify name for added workflow (without .md extension)
+• name (optional): Name for added workflow (without .md extension)

 Update workflows from their source repositories and check for gh-aw updates.